 The season started off badly with Dirk needing knee surgery but even more, the team was inconsistent and mistake-prone, lacking the “basketball IQ” it had been famous for and dug itself into a midseason hole.
 To their credit, thanks primarily to Dirk’s return and the elite coaching of Rick Carlisle, even that team was able to turn things around and while they missed the playoffs for the first time in a decade, they made it back to .500 by the end of the season.

-The next season the team brought in savvy veteran José Calderón, an elite three-point shooter who was also known as one of the league’s best assist men, with a Kidd/Nash like offensive game including one of the league’s best assist-to-turnover ratios year in and year out accompanied by stellar three-point shooting a a recent NBA record for free throw percentage.
+The next season the team brought in savvy veteran José Calderón, an elite three-point shooter who was also known as one of the league’s best assist men, with a Kidd/Nash like offensive game including one of the league’s best assist-to-turnover ratios year in and year out accompanied by stellar three-point shooting and recent NBA record for free throw percentage.

 The difference was overwhelming, as the Mavericks’ became once again one of the best offensive teams in the league with Calderón, Dirk and Vince Carter spacing the floor and new addition Monta Ellis breaking down defenses with his speed.
 Calderón was an integral part of Monta’s ascension to the role of Robin to Dirk’s Batman.
 Although they were lacking on defense as a tandem, Calderón’s superior ball handling and three-point shooting kept the Mavericks from relying on Ellis to initiate too often but Monta was also allowed to facilitate.
 His assists were the highest on the team, while also benefitting from Calderón’s spacing which helped him drive to the basket more than anyone in the NBA.